rust-lang/rust/src/doc/trpl/iterators.md

 ```

 Now we're explicitly dereferencing `num`.
 Why does `&nums` give us
 references?
-Because we asked it to with `&`.
-If we had not had the
+Firstly, because we explicitly asked it to with
-`&`, `nums` would have been moved into the `for` loop and consumed,
+`&`.
+Secondly, if it gave us the data itself, we would have to be its
-and we we would no longer be able to access `nums` afterward.
-With
+owner, which would involve making a copy of the data and giving us the
-references, we're just borrowing a reference to the data, and so it's
+copy.
+With references, we're just borrowing a reference to the data,
-just passing a reference, without needing to do the move.
+and so it's just passing a reference, without needing to do the move.

 So, now that we've established that ranges are often not what you want, let's
 talk about what you do want instead.